Configure access to and from the Internet

 For the cloud server, cloud load balancer, and Managed Database cluster, you can configure access to and from the Internet:

-If an Internet-only access is needed for a device without access from the Internet, it can be configured via a cloud router.
+If a device only requires Internet access without access from the Internet, you can configure it via a cloud router.

-Configure access to and from the Internet via a public IP address
+Configure access to and from the Internet via a public floating IP address

-To configure access to and from the Internet for devices in a private subnet, you need to connect the subnet to a cloud router with Internet access and connect a public IP address to the device.
-The cloud router provides 1:1 NAT via an external IP address, which is allocated when the router is connected to the Internet: it organizes Internet access from the private subnet and handles incoming traffic packets for public IP addresses.
+To configure access to and from the Internet for devices in a private subnet, you must connect the subnet to a cloud router with Internet access and connect a public floating IP address to the device.
+The cloud router performs 1:1 NAT via an external IP address, which is allocated when the router is connected to the Internet: it organizes Internet access from the private subnet and handles incoming traffic packets for public floating IP addresses.

 The device must be located in a private subnet or a global router subnet that meets the requirements.
-To prepare the subnet, refer to the guide Prepare a private subnet for connecting a public IP address.
+To prepare the subnet, use the Prepare a private subnet for connecting a public floating IP address guide section Public Floating IP Addresses.

-- Create a cloud router with Internet access.
+- Create a cloud router with Internet connection.

 - Connect the private subnet to the cloud router.

-- Connect a public IP address to the device port in the private subnet.
+- Connect a public floating IP address to the port of the device in the private subnet.

 - If the subnet gateway does not match the cloud router IP address, configure a static route to the Internet in the subnet.